 The activities under this indicators pilot are being actively carried out in 2 phases:

-- Publication of 2 reports
+I. Publication of two reports (completed)

-- Pilot implementation of the set of indicators
+II.
+Pilot implementation of the indicators (ongoing)

 American Red Cross